noahehall/theBookOfNoah/0current/architectural thinking/devops/devops.md

 ### terms

+- composability: services tend to rely on multiple components, packaging components into artifacts enables dependency management at component level
 - cascading failure pattern: where a failure at one integration point, cascades to cause failures/disruptions throughtout the application stack in a layered architecture
 - circuit breaker pattern: a service that watches for failures through a systems boundaries, and reroutes requests upon detection
 - design: theory & thoughtful planning